mirazach/classical-music-recommendations/README.md

 ## Data

+To create a training dataset, 49 classical composers' names were collected along with the links to their Spotify playlists and birth years.
+An algorithm was developed using Python's Spotipy and GSA libraries to extract track names and Spotify features from the playlists.
+Spectral features were obtained through the libROSA library by converting MP3 samples to WAV files using R's TuneR package.
+To manage computation, audio files were trimmed to 10 seconds using the pydub library.
+Additionally, Pandas was used to create a new feature category related to composition types, adding binary columns to indicate the presence of specific composition types in track titles.

 <img width="938" alt="data" src="https://github.com/mirazach/classical-music-recommendations/assets/78528123/90d63f30-170b-4147-850a-0e283fd8eac7">

 ## Usage

 To create a new playlist you can follow the following steps:
-1. Clone this repository
+1. Clone this repository.
-2. In your directory, create a `.env` file and specify your Spotify credentials as descibed in the [Spotipy documentation](https://spotipy.readthedocs.io/en/2.10.0/): myUser = '...' myClientID = '...' myClientSecret = '...' myRedirect = '...'
+2. In your directory, create a `.env` file and specify your Spotify credentials as descibed in the [Spotipy documentation](https://spotipy.readthedocs.io/en/2.10.0/).
 3. Open the `02_recommendations.ipynb` notebook.
 Specify the piece that you would like to to create a playlist for.
 4. Create a new playlist on spotify and paste your playlist ID in the jupyter notebook.
-5. Run the `get_recommendation()` function and, once prompted, input the optimal k value for the k-means clustering model
+5. Run the `get_recommendation()` function and, once prompted, input the optimal k value for the k-means clustering model.

 https://github.com/mirazach/classical-music-recommendations/assets/78528123/75a59508-1133-4983-a16c-be8bda0e1bde